Panasonic G1 vs Canon G16

 The Panasonic Lumix DMC-G1 and the Canon PowerShot G16 are two digital cameras that were revealed to the public, respectively, in September 2008 and August 2013.
 The G1 is a mirrorless interchangeable lens camera, while the G16 is a fixed lens compact.
 The cameras are based on a Four Thirds (G1) and a 1/1.7-inch (G16) sensor.
-Both cameras offer a resolution of 12 megapixel.
-Read on to find out how these two cameras compare with respect to their size, their sensors, their features, and their reception by expert reviewers.
+Both cameras offer a resolution of 12 megapixels.
+Read on to find out how these two cameras compare with respect to their body size, their sensors, their features, their input-output connections, and their reception by expert reviewers.

 Body comparison: Panasonic G1 vs Canon G16

-The side-by-side display below illustrates the physical size and weight of the Panasonic G1 and the Canon G16.
-Three successive views from the front, the top, and the rear are shown.
+An illustration of the physical size and weight of the Panasonic G1 and the Canon G16 is provided in the side-by-side display below.
+The two cameras are presented according to their relative size.
+Three consecutive perspectives from the front, the top, and the back are available.
 All size dimensions are rounded to the nearest millimeter.
-You can also use the toggle button to switch to a percentage comparison if you prefer that the measures are being expressed in relative terms (in this case, the camera on the left side – the G1 – represents the basis for the calculations across all the size and weight measures).
+If you prefer, you can also use the toggle button to switch to a comparison in percentage terms (in this case, the camera on the left – the G1 – represents 100 percent across all the size and weight measures).

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Canon G16 is notably smaller (20 percent) than the Panasonic G1.
 In this context, it is worth noting that neither the G1 nor the G16 are weather-sealed.